Post 631 –by Gautam Shah

 Balance is an experience that is a ‘non-changing’ reference in a situation of consistent momentum.
 It can also be felt while moving along known tracks, such as of perceiver’s sensorial capacities, mental conditioning and collection of past experiences.
 Prime experience of balance can be subjective, but with repeat experiences become delineative.

-The balancing mechanisms, in natural systems, are obvious in direction perpendicular to the gravity or other strong forces.
+The balancing mechanisms, in natural system, are obvious in direction perpendicular to the gravity or other strong forces.
 In contrived compositions like art, craft, architecture, etc. the change is effected by desire to defy the nature.
 For these sensorial aberrations are used.

 Anything that is lastingly balanced is related to the horizontal, whereas the imbalance is analogous to the vertical.
 Horizontal can have several stacks of mass and energy along its body, each of which may be dynamic due to the changing environment.
 These stacks cumulatively represent the supine motion and seem interrelated.
 Vertical, if it has, differentiated stacks of mass along its body, reflects the direction of likely disturbance or unbalance.